jhliu17/nntool/docs/documentation/slurm.md

-# Make a Python Function to be executed on Slurm
+# Create a Python function to be executed on Slurm

 ::: nntool.slurm.wrap
     options: